apache/superset/CONTRIBUTING.md

 aren't actually included in that directory. _Instead_, you'll want to add and commit images (and any other static assets) to the _superset/assets/images_ directory.
-When the docs are being pushed to [airbnb.io](http://airbnb.io/superset/), images will be moved from there to the _\_static/img_ directory, just like they're referenced in the docs.
+When the docs are being pushed to [Apache Superset (incubating)](https://superset.incubator.apache.org/), images will be moved from there to the _\_static/img_ directory, just like they're referenced in the docs.